 The National Health Law Program defends and advances access to the full range of reproductive health services.
 We engage in education, policy advocacy, and litigation to improve access to family planning, pregnancy, and abortion services in Medicaid and private insurance.

 Affordable family planning services are essential to health and well-being, yet it remains a challenge for millions of people to obtain.
-Of the approximately 38 million women in need of contraceptive care in the U.S. Annually, 15.5 million are low-income adults and 4.5 million are uninsured.
+Of the approximately 38 million women in need of contraceptive care in the U.S. each year, 15.5 million are low-income adults and 4.5 million are uninsured.
 The Affordable Care Act (ACA) made important strides in improving coverage, with 90 million women ages 18-64 now having health insurance, including more than 33 million women of color.
 The percentage of women with coverage through the individual market has doubled from 2010 to 2016 and the share with Medicaid has risen by 5 percent.
 As federal lawmakers threaten those gains by trying to repeal the ACA, ushering in a new wave of restrictions on birth control, and slashing the Title X program, National Health Law Program is actively working with states to develop laws and policies, such as Contraceptive Equity legislation, to improve access to family planning in public and private health insurance.